micahbell/angular-unit-1/README.md

 ---------------------------------
 **Why use ng-src and ng-href?**

+Because then the source and href are evaluated and the correct value is plugged in.
+Otherwise, it would be trying to load an image called {{camera.image}}.

 **What are directives?**

+A directive is something that introduces new syntax.
+Directives are markers on a DOM element which attach a special behavior to it.
+Directives teach HTML the syntax to create and display certain elements that it would not be able to show otherwise.

 **Does ng-class require an object to be passed in?**

+No, you can pass in an string, object, or an array.

 **What order does an ng-repeat display items in?**

+It returns in the order returned by the browser when running 'for key in myObj'.
+It seems that browsers generally follow the strategy of providing keys in the order in which they were defined, although there are exceptions when keys are deleted and reinstated.

 **How does ng-repeat handle duplicate data?**

+By default, ngRepeat does not allow duplicate items in arrays.
+This is because when there are duplicates, it is not possible to maintain a one-to-one mapping between collection items and DOM elements.

+If you do need to repeat duplicate items, you can substitute the default tracking behavior with your own using the track by expression.